bsfarnsworth/url-shortener/README.md

 ## Usage

-- Open a terminal to the directory where you installed `url-shortener`.
+- Open a terminal to the directory where you installed `url-shortener`

 ```
 cd tests